suzcubed/romantic_poets_project/README.md

 - Research on composition dates and details is captured in `<note type="project">` tags in the TEI files.

 ### TEI
-- Encoding follows Walt Whitman Archive header schema practices for capturing file, source, and bibliographic details.
+- Encoding follows [Walt Whitman Archive](https://whitmanarchive.org/about/encoding-guidelines) header schema practices for capturing file, source, and bibliographic details.
-- Minimal interpretive tagging:
+- Minimal interpretive tagging used:
   - Proper names (`<persName>`, `<placeName>`) for searchability
   - Structural poem types included for comparison
 - Rhyme scheme and meter are **not** encoded.